aceunlock/aceunlock-documentation/docs/candidate/interview-tips.md

 - ✅ Show enthusiasm for the role
 - ✅ Use specific examples
 - ✅ Ask thoughtful questions
-- ✅ Follow up after the interview
 - ✅ Be yourself - let your personality shine
+- ✅ Check your email for status updates (1-3 weeks)

 ### Don'ts ❌